ekardian/dryncs/README.md

 # dryncs
+Very Fast!!!
 Copy serialized dirs and files to 1 or 2 o 3 target at the same time - Tested in Linux Mint 21.2, Debian 12\
 Work in [bash](https://www.gnu.org/software/bash/) Linux and [cygwin](https://cygwin.com/) Windows.

 Only working the for music and movies. we are cooking yet.